Save Money & Eat Healthy (2 of 3)

 What to do in the Grocery Store

 You've heard this a hundred times, but it's worth repeating.
 Eat before you shop.
-If you go on an empty stomach you're much more likely to purchase impulse items.
-Those little things you grab at the store can add up quick, both in cost and on your waistline.
+If you go on an empty stomach, you're much more likely to purchase impulse items.
+Those little things you grab at the store can add up quickly, both in cost and on your waistline.

 While you're looking, don't forget to glance up and down.
 Grocery stores typically put the highest priced brand names at eye level.
 The healthier and less expensive generic options are often on the highest shelves.
 The higher sugar and fat items for kids are often down lower.

 If you bring children with you, start teaching them at an early age the difference between healthy and unhealthy foods.
 Don't let them grab the bright packages full of empty calories.
 Give them a mission to help you read labels looking for the better buys and more nutritious options.

 Consider the foods that are in season to save even more.
 If it's in season domestically, it won't have to be shipped from another country and generally, the cost will be lower.